Zacky2613/The-Watcher/README.md

 # monke-bot

-Discord Bot that I use that contains a n-word filter.
+A Discord bot made by Zacky2613 that contains a nword filter, for the monke server.